-A certain category of drugs called proton pump inhibitors are the main tool used to markedly reduce stomach acid.
+A certain category of drugs called proton pump inhibitors are the main tool used to reduce stomach acid.
 There are a number of these medications available.
-Some of the more common ones include Prilosec (omeprazole), Prevacid (lansoprazole), AcipHex (rabeprazole), Protonix (pantoprazole) and Nexium (esomeprazole) taken once or twice a day.
-All of these are equally effective despite some deceptive advertising.
+Some of the more common ones include Prilosec (omeprazole), Prevacid (lansoprazole), AcipHex (rabeprazole), Protonix (pantoprazole), Nexium (esomeprazole), and Dexilant (dexlansoprazole) taken once or twice a day.
+All of these are equally effective.
 Other acid reducing drugs such as Zantac, Pepcid, Axid, and Tagamet are also available.
 Reglan (metoclopramide) is a drug that can strengthen the LES and so help.

 Certain patients with GERD may need surgery to tigthen the area around the LES.
 This type of surgery is called fundoplication.
 It is now done by laparoscopy.
 Laparoscopy is minimally invasive surgery, performed with small incisions at the naval and a few other points in the upper abdomen.

 In the past few years, a number of treatments have come available to eradicate the Barrett’s cells.
 There is active research being done to determine which patients would benefit the most.
 It is important to remember that the vast majority of people with Barrett’s never develop cancer.
 Patients who develop dysplasia though now have available a number of treatments to include cryotherapy and radio frequency ablation.
 Talk with your physician to decide what is best for you.